An experienced Michigan police misconduct lawyer can help if you or a loved one was injured by a law enforcement officer.

 - Law enforcement often states these shootings are necessary to stop crime.
 However, in 2014, over two-thirds of African-Americans shot and killed by police were not suspected of a crime or armed at the time of their death.

-- 99 percent of police shootings do not result with the officer being convicted of a crime.
+- 99 percent of police shootings do not result in the officer being convicted of a crime.

 Sadly, the majority of police departments around the country today have not implemented use-of-force policies, and officers are rarely held accountable.